Skip to content

 Collections.sort(list, comparator);

-int index = Collections.binarySearch(sortedList, key);
+int idx = Collections.binarySearch(sortedList, key);

 String min = Collections.min(collection);